atanunq/viuer/README.md

 Code Relay:

 Task #18:
-- Fix sixel printing: Stop it from printing in the top left corner Works fine with jpgs, just has problems with .gifs.
-Is it a viu, not a viuer problem?
-Maybe a scrollback problem
 - Need to check for sixel support on windows.
 - Check More terminals on the supported terminal list
 - Added: [ ] Tested: [ ] DEC VT series, VT240/VT241/VT330/VT340/VT282/VT284/VT286/VT382